AndrewWHans/database-systems/reddit-style-db/proposal.md

 The following reflects how the tools and practices above would be applied to the Reddit-style platform database designed throughout this project.

 **Managing user access and permissions:**
 The database would use a role-based permission model with three distinct database roles: `app_readonly` (for analytics queries), `app_readwrite` (for the core application backend handling posts, votes, and comments), and `app_admin` (for schema migrations and moderation tooling).
 No application service would connect as the database superuser.
-Each role would be granted only the minimum privileges needed for its function — for example, `app_readonly` would receive `SELECT` on reporting and analytics tables but no write access.
+Each role would be granted only the minimum privileges needed for its function: for example, `app_readonly` would receive `SELECT` on reporting and analytics tables but no write access.

 If deployed on AWS, IAM database authentication would replace static passwords for all application connections.
 Each service (e.g., the post service, the moderation service) would assume a dedicated IAM role with permission to generate tokens only for its corresponding database user, ensuring that a compromised service cannot impersonate another.